-Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.
+Beauty is one of the things that is at the heart of a lot of people’s deepest personal and spiritual desires.

 In our culture, beauty often involves people objectifying what they find beautiful and them wanting to own or control it.
 It can also be used to create false ideals around perfection.

-This is painful for everyone involved and is particularly oppressive towards women, who are expected to be beautiful to be accepted.
+This is painful for everyone involved and can be particularly oppressive towards women, who are expected to be beautiful to be accepted.
 In our culture, beauty is often considered synonymous with attractive women.

-Beauty is incredibly powerful and most people recognise this on some level.
-But it’s also rarely respected in the same way that intelligence is, for example.
-Historically, beautiful women and artefacts are something to fight over – to try and own.
+Beauty is incredibly powerful and most people recognise this on some level, but it’s rarely respected in the same way that intelligence is, for example.
+Historically, beautiful women and artefacts are something to fight over, to try and own.
 The difference is subtle, but beauty easily becomes about attracting the attention of the powerful, rather than being respected for being powerful in its own right.

-In this way of engaging with it, something doesn’t even need to be that pretty or attractive to have this effect.
-It’s about its ability to evoke strong emotions in people in a way that feels compelling and engaging; it turns experience into something that feels like it has flavours of artistry to it.
+That power is about the ability to evoke strong emotions in people in a way that feels compelling and engaging – to be able to turn experience into something that feels like it has flavours of artistry to it.

-A better words for this than beauty, perhaps, is evocative.
+A better words for this than beauty, perhaps, is evocativeness.

 “Something can be incredibly evocative without being beautiful.
 And something can be quite beautiful without being evocative.”